Educational Partnerships Sprout Hope

 Kyran, 1, had been diagnosed with cerebral palsy and was receiving care from his home health aide and Early Intervention physical therapists.
 When problems with his vision arose, Early Intervention on the Cape called Perkins.

 Before we get into Evans’ role in the Educational Partnership, first a little background on how this collaboration is formed.

 The Initial Intake

-“Whether it’s the ophthalmologist, early intervention worker, etc. that recommends Perkins School for the Blind to a family, it’s often kind of daunting,” said Ruth Silverstein, a Perkins EP social worker of almost 13 years.
+“Whether it’s the ophthalmologist, early intervention worker, etc. that recommends Perkins School for the Blind to a family, it’s often kind of daunting,” said Ruth Silverstein, a Perkins EP social worker.
 “Unless it’s an obvious blindness, which very rarely happens, it’s nice for the family to meet us—in person or over the phone—so we can describe our service, which is primarily a home visit from a specialist in vision.”